 You will have opportunities to embrace God’s heart for diversity and build reconciling relationships across dividing lines.

 You will live simply and sustainably in solidarity with your neighbors and those who suffer injustice.
 You will live on a limited budget and limit access to cultural privileges.

 You will find tangible ways to advocate for God’s justice in your neighborhood and in the world.
 Mission Year works in areas of education, homelessness, youth mentoring, arts, healthcare, legal aid, human trafficking, food justice, youth violence, prison ministry, immigration, community development, and public policy to give hope and bring about lasting change in our communities.

 The year starts in September with national orientation where you will join all the Mission Year teams for extensive training to prepare and equip you.
 You will also receive on-going training throughout the year on a diverse range of topics.

 You and your spouse with meet monthly with a Mission Year Married City Director for support, and you will have a marriage-focused curriculum to read and discuss with your housemates.
 In addition, Mission Year hosts a marriage retreat to promote flourishing in your marriage and ministry.
 You will also have the option to meet with an urban ministry couple for mentoring and extra support.

 How much does Mission Year cost?

-What about when Mission Year ends?
+What happens when Mission Year ends?

-Can we stay on after Mission Year?
+Can we stay on after Mission Year Married?